 This complicated Cornelisz’s plans for domination, as he feared that any rescuers would sight the group at Wallabi Island first, before he could impede any efforts by rescue parties.
 He dispatched a party of his thugs to end the Wallabi Island situation but they returned unsuccessful.
 Cornelisz then took it upon himself to persuade the leader of the marooned officers, Wiebbe Hayes, to join him.
 But instead, Hayes succeeded in capturing Cornelisz and ended the reign of terror.

 Pelsaert returned from Batavia with the rescue party soon after.
 He saw that the worst of the mutineers were swiftly rounded up, taken to Seal Island and punished – their right hands were cut off before each man was hanged from a gallows.
-Cornelisz had both his hand cut off for his crimes, before he was hanged on 2 October 1629.
+Cornelisz had both his hands cut off for his crimes, before he was hanged on 2 October 1629.

 Two men were deliberately marooned on the mainland as punishment as Pelsaert departed once more for Batavia aboard the Saardam.
 On 5 December 1629, the party, including 16 of the mutineers, made it to Batavia.
 There the mutineers were tried for their crimes and executed.